Tech at bedtime: Do electronic media devices cause sleep problems in children?

 It’s actually unclear if an hour is enough, especially for young children.
 But most studies looking for links with sleep trouble have focused on this time interval, and found that it made a difference.

-3. If you won’t (or can’t) stop using devices before bedtime, get yourself a blue light filter.
+3. If you won’t (or can’t) stop using devices before bedtime, crank down the light intensity, and get a blue light filter.

 A blackout rule can be hard to follow — especially if you have a child who needs to do homework on a computer.